 Environmental Entrepreneurs Support Initiative

-Environmental Entrepreneurs Support Initiative (EESI) is a social responsibility focused project, supported by, and undertaken in conjunction with, the Mauerberger Foundation.
+Environmental Entrepreneurs Support Initiative (EESI) is a community engagement programme, supported by, and undertaken by the Global Risk Governance programme, University of Cape Town, in conjunction with, the Mauerberger Foundation.

 The EESI project supports young leaders, of exceptional ability, who are already realising outcomes that advance environmental sustainability and who are at a point in their careers where they will benefit from support that enhances their leadership capacities.